postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 * To run the script depending on your OS, you may need to double-click or execute the installer script in a shell.
 Users on macOS or Windows may see a security warning.
 For example, to override the security on macOS, you may need to right-click the file and select **Open**.

-* If you have installed Postman app with snap (on Linux machines), Interceptor will not connect and you must reinstall the Postman app outside of snap.
+* If you have installed Postman with snap (on Linux machines), Interceptor will not connect and you must reinstall Postman outside of snap.

 ## Security